 Pour the mixture, including the rosemary, into a 13″ by 18″ baking pan.
 Place pan on the middle oven shelf and roast for 10 hours, or until the syrup is thickened and has a gel-like appearance.
 I often put it in the oven at bedtime and take it out the next morning.

-How to test hot jelly for gel formation: Use a chilled wooden spoon to scoop up some jam.
-Allow jam to cool and then tilt the spoon, so jam drips off.
+How to test hot jelly for gel formation: Use a chilled wooden spoon to scoop up the preserves.
+Allow to cool and then tilt the spoon, so jam starts to drips.
 If the drips form a triangle-shaped thick flake, it is ready.
 Don’t get too hung up here with the testing.
 After 10 hours, assume it is going to be great!

 Ladle into four 8-ounce hot, clean jars using a large-holed funnel and either